nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 #### 11.1.3 Messagelog Encryption

 The message bodies can be encrypted (`messagelog-encryption-enabled = true`) when stored to the database.
+By default, the encryption is disabled.
+Also, the encryption is fully transparent to all the external interfaces, e.g., the signed document download service.
 The encryption is symmetric, the used cipher is AES-CTR, and the encryption is performed using Java code.

+In the message log database, there are two separate columns for plaintext (`message`) and encrypted (`ciphermessage`) message body.
+The message body is always stored in one of the two columns depending on the configuration.
+Instead, the other column that is not used is left empty.
+When message log database encryption is enabled/disabled, the change doesn't affect already existing records in the database.
+For example, when message log database encryption is enabled, all the records created after the configuration change will be encrypted and stored in the `ciphermessage` column.
+Instead, all the records stored before the change will remain in plaintext in the `message` column.

 When encryption is switched on, the implementation expects to find the keystore in the location pointed by `messagelog-keystore`.
-The keystore should contain an encryption key with the identifier specified in `messagelog-key-id`.
+The keystore should contain an encryption key with the identifier/alias specified in `messagelog-key-id`.
 The keystore password is specified in `messagelog-keystore-password`.

 For example, add the following to `/etc/xroad/conf.d/local.ini`: